filodb/FiloDB/doc/ingestion.md

 ## Ingestion
 FiloDB allows multiple topics/streams to be ingested simultaneously.
 Each stream may have different source configuration as well as MemStore / memory / chunking configuration.

+The main ingestion source is likely to be Apache Kafka, though it is possible to implement any custom ingestion source by implementing the `filodb.coordinator.IngestionStream` and `IngestionStreamFactory` traits.

 ### Kafka Ingestion
 Each FiloDB dataset/stream is sharded, with one shard equal to a Kafka partition, and each stream corresponding to a different Kafka topic.
 In fact each stream can be configured to come from different brokers and have different store characteristics.
 For example: